guldentech/guldentech-docs/pages/ci_cd.md

 ## Using Runners in Your Workflows

-Once onboarded, add `runs-on: [self-hosted]` to your workflow jobs.
-No other configuration needed.
+Once onboarded, set `runs-on: [self-hosted]` in your workflow jobs.
+That's it.

 ```yaml
 name: Docker Build and Push

 on:
   push:
     branches:
       - main

 jobs:
   build:
     runs-on: [self-hosted]